jwcarr/eyekit/GUIDE.md

 - [NumPy](https://numpy.org)
 - [Cairocffi](https://github.com/Kozea/cairocffi)

-Cairocffi is a Python wrapper around the graphics library [Cairo](https://cairographics.org), which you will also need to install if you don't already have it.
+Cairocffi is a Python wrapper around the graphics library [Cairo](https://cairographics.org), which you will also need to install if you don't already have it on your system.
 Many Linux distributions have Cairo built in.
 On a Mac, it can be installed using [Homebrew](https://brew.sh): `brew install cairo`.
 On Windows, your best bet might be [Anaconda](https://anaconda.org/anaconda/cairo).

 Getting Started